mlibrary/design-system-old/packages/docs/updates.md

 ### News

-The redesigned [Library website](https://www.lib.umich.edu/) was launched and is built with the Design System 🤩.
+The redesigned [library website](https://www.lib.umich.edu/) was launched and is built with the Design System 🤩.
 Also, [Library Search](https://search.lib.umich.edu/) and [MGet It](https://mgetit.lib.umich.edu/) have been updated to use the Universal Header and Chat components.

 ### Package changes